lsahn-gh/arcus-memcached-rofs/mnth/README.md

 # Arcus-Memcached Read-Only FS
 It is my toy project based on [arcus-memcached](https://github.com/naver/arcus-memcached) and [libfuse](https://github.com/libfuse/libfuse) for 2020 Contributhon (It's like GSoC).

+*The purpose of this toy project is to learn the basic concepts of NoSQL based in-memory cache server.
+No warranty on any risky situations.*

 ### What is arcus-memcached?
 It was born from memcached.
 But *Jam2In*, a company, customized the original one to support their own data structures, list, b+tree, map, and optimized.
 So basically, it is a NoSQL key-value in-memory cache server, but has different characteristics.